Biden will ditch D.C. yet again as Afghanistan crisis rages, en route Delaware Friday afternoon

 Biden spent most of last week away from White House; unclear if he'll take press questions Friday

-President Biden Friday will again leave the White House for Wilmington, Delaware, as the military and State Department work to clean up the mess from the botched withdrawal of American troops from Afghanistan.
+President Biden Friday will again leave the White House for Wilmington, Delaware, as the military and State Department work evacuate Americans and Afghan allies amid the botched withdrawal of American troops from Afghanistan.

 Biden spent most of the last week in Wilmington and the Camp David presidential retreat as the crisis in Afghanistan spiraled out of control.
 He was in Camp David when the Taliban completed their sweep into power Sunday – the same day Americans abandoned the Kabul embassy.